gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    endpoint.
 This may require exchange or input from the ULP application for what peer identity that is accepted.

-   If the DTLS handshake is successful to establish a security context to protect further communication and the peer identity is accepted then the SCTP association shall be informed that it can move to the PROTECTED state.
+   If the DTLS handshake is successful in establishing a security context to protect further communication and the peer identity is accepted then the SCTP association is informed that it can move to the PROTECTED state.

-   If the DTLS handshake failed the SCTP association SHALL be aborted and the appropriate error is generated.
+   If the DTLS handshake failed the SCTP association SHALL be aborted and an ERROR chunk with the Error in Protection error cause, with the appropriate extra error causes is generated, the right selection of "Error During Protection Handshake" or "Timeout During Protection Handshake or Validation".

 ## Validation Against Downgrade Attacks

-   When the SCTP association has entered the Encrypted State after the DTLS handshake has completed the protection against protection engine negotiation downgrade is performed per
+   When the SCTP association has entered the PROTECTED state after the DTLS handshake has completed, the protection against downgrade in the negotation of protection engine is performed per
    {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.
 The PVALID chunk will sent inside a CRYPTO chunk protecting the plain text chunk as defined in {{chunk-processing}}.

-   If the validation completes successful the SCTP association will enter Established State and all future SCTP packet exchanges will be protected by SCTP.
+   If the validation completes successful the SCTP association will enter ESTABLISHED state and all future SCTP packet exchanges will be protected.
 If the validation fails the SCTP association will be aborted.

 # Processing a CRYPTO Chunk {#chunk-processing}

 ## Sending

-CRYPTO chunk sending happens either when DTLS needs to send own data directly to the DTLS peer i.e. due to handshaking or when SCTP requires transfering Control or Data chunk to the remote SCTP Endpoint.
+CRYPTO chunk sending happens either when DTLS needs to send its own data directly to the DTLS peer i.e. due to handshaking or when SCTP requires transfering control or DATA chunk to the remote SCTP Endpoint.
 For a proper handling, DCI shall be set to an established instance of DTLS connection.

 ### DTLS Signaling

-DTLS shall transfer DTLS records to SCTP Header Handler as array of bytes (unsigned char).
+DTLS shall transfer DTLS records to SCTP Header Handler as array of bytes.
 Each array has maximum size equal to the maximum size of SCTP payload as computed by SCTP minus the size of the CRYPTO chunk header.
 Each array shall contain one or more DTLS records, this is up to DTLS.
 From SCTP perspective each array is opaque data and will be used as payload of one CRYPTO chunk.

-### SCTP Signaling
+### SCTP Payload

 SCTP Chunk handler will create the payload of a legacy SCTP packet according to {{RFC9260}}.
-Such payload will assume a PMTU that is equal to the value computed by SCTP minus the size of the CRYPTO Chunk header.
-It's up to SCTP Chunk Handler to implement all the SCTP rules for bundling and take care of retransmission mechanisms.
-Once ready, the payload will be transferred to DTLS as a single array of bytes (unsigned char).
+Such payload will assume a PMTU that is equal to the value computed by SCTP minus the size of the CRYPTO Chunk header and DTLS record and authentication tag overhead.
+It's up to SCTP Chunk Handler to implement all the SCTP rules for bundling and retransmission mechanism.
+Once ready, the payload will be transferred to DTLS as a single array of bytes.

-Once DTLS has created the related dtls record (or dtls records) according to the maximum size permitted by the PMTU, it will transfer the encrypted data as an array of bytes (unsigned char) to SCTP Header handler for delivery.
+Once DTLS has created the related dtls record (or dtls records), it will transfer the encrypted data as an array of bytes to CRYPTO chunk handler for encapsulation into a CRYPTO chunk and being forwards to the SCTP header handler for transmission.

-The interface between SCTP and DTLS related to SCTP Signaling will need to carefully evaluate the PMTU as seen by SCTP and DTLS so that each payload generated by SCTP Chunk Handler will not result in more than one single dtls record.
+The interface between SCTP and DTLS related to SCTP Payload will need to carefully evaluate the PMTU as seen by SCTP and DTLS so that each payload generated by SCTP Chunk Handler will not cause the finished SCTP packet to exceed the known path MTU unless it is a Path MTUD discovery packet.

 ## Receiving